nniickels/personal-website/README.md

 |-------|-------------|
 | `/` | Main Quest — résumé-style education, research, projects, and service |
 | `/side-quests` | Side Quests — photos, listening, reading, watching, gaming, collections, and food |

+## Search discovery

+- `GET /robots.txt` allows crawling and points search engines to the sitemap.
+- `GET /sitemap.xml` lists the Main Quest and Side Quests pages using their canonical URLs.
+- The homepage publishes `ProfilePage` and `Person` structured data connecting Nicole Jiang with the University of Toronto, LinkedIn, and GitHub.
+- Canonical URLs, page titles, descriptions, and explicit `index, follow` directives are included in page metadata.

 ## API Routes